facebookincubator/velox/velox/docs/functions/spark/math.rst

 .. function:: check_add(x, y) -> [same as x]

     Returns the result of adding x to y.
-The types of x and y must be the same and integral types.
+The types of x and y must be the same.
-    Overflow results in an error.
+    For integral types, overflow results in an error.
+Corresponds to sparks's operator ``+`` with ``failOnError`` as true.

 .. function:: check_divide(x, y) -> [same as x]

     Returns the results of dividing x by y.
-The types of x and y must be the same and integral types.
+The types of x and y must be the same.
     Division by zero results in an error.
+Corresponds to sparks's operator ``/`` with ``failOnError`` as true.

 .. function:: check_multiply(x, y) -> [same as x]

     Returns the result of multiplying x by y.
-The types of x and y must be the same and integral types.
+The types of x and y must be the same.
-    Overflow results in an error.
+    For integral types, overflow results in an error.
+Corresponds to sparks's operator ``*`` with ``failOnError`` as true.

 .. function:: check_subtract(x, y) -> [same as x]

     Returns the result of subtracting y from x.
-The types of x and y must be the same and integral types.
+The types of x and y must be the same.
-    Overflow results in an error.
+    For integral types, overflow results in an error.
+Corresponds to sparks's operator ``-`` with ``failOnError`` as true.

 .. spark:function:: cos(x) -> double